canopy-network/k8s-node-tester/README.md

    make go-scripts/build
    ```

-Note: You can skip Ansible and do manual provisioning if desired.
+Note: Manual provisioning instead of Ansible can be done if desired.
 See [Makefile](Makefile) targets
 in the `manual setup` section for manual workflows.

 ## Configuration profiles